ztauthstar/ztauthstar-specs/identity-actor-mode-spec/identity_actor_model_spec_01.md

 This approach ensures that `ZTAuth*` remains streamlined and dedicated to authorization within a **Zero Trust** framework, while leveraging the capabilities of Identity Providers to handle authentication and identity management.

-### 1.2 Zero Trust Architecture (ZTApp or ZTApplication)
+### 1.4 Zero Trust Architecture (ZTApp or ZTApplication)

 The `ZTAuth*` Architecture is outlined here.
 For further details, please refer to other specifications, if available, or consult the publications in the [ztauthstar-publications](https://github.com/ztauthstar/ztauthstar-publications) repository.

 ![`ZTAuth*`Architecture](ztauth-architecture.png "Zero Trust Auth* Architecture")

-### 1.3 Fields of Application
+### 1.5 Fields of Application

- The `Identity Actor Model` is designed for diverse applications across multiple domains, including but not limited to:
+The `Identity Actor Model` is versatile and applies to a wide range of domains, including:

-- **Cloud Computing**: Providing secure and precise access control to cloud resources and services.
+- **Cloud Computing**: Secure and precise access control for cloud resources.
-- **Microservices Architecture**: Facilitating secure interactions between microservices while maintaining isolation and trust boundaries.
+- **Microservices**: Enforcing secure interactions while maintaining isolation.
-- **API Management**: Enforcing secure, controlled, and auditable access to APIs.
+- **API Management**: Providing controlled and auditable API access.
-- **IoT and Edge Computing**: Managing secure communications between devices, gateways, and cloud or edge services.
+- **IoT and Edge Computing**: Managing secure device-to-cloud and edge interactions.
-- **Multi-Tenant Systems**: Ensuring secure collaboration, resource segregation, and isolation between multiple tenants in shared environments.
+- **Multi-Tenant Systems**: Ensuring resource segregation and tenant isolation.
-- **Distributed Systems**: Maintaining secure and controlled operations across geographically or logically distributed components.
+- **Distributed Systems**: Securing operations across distributed components.
-- **Federated Systems**: Enabling secure integration and collaboration between entities managed by different organizations or applications.
+- **Federated Systems**: Enabling safe collaboration between independent entities.
-- **Blockchain and Distributed Ledger Technology (DLT)**: Supporting secure interactions between `nodes`, smart contracts, and decentralized applications.
+- **Blockchain/DLT**: Supporting secure `node`, smart contract, and app interactions.
-- **Data Privacy and Compliance**: Allowing secure access and processing of sensitive data while meeting regulatory requirements.
+- **Data Privacy**: Handling sensitive data securely and meeting compliance.
-- **DevOps and CI/CD**: Ensuring secure and controlled automation for software deployment and operations pipelines.
+- **DevOps/CI/CD**: Automating secure deployments and operations.
-- **Machine Learning and AI**: Managing secure interactions between models, training datasets, and inference systems.
+- **AI/ML**: Managing secure access to models and datasets.
-- **Digital Transformation**: Supporting secure and scalable operations in modern, evolving IT environments.
+- **Digital Transformation**: Scaling secure operations in modern IT.
-- **Digital Wallets**: Providing secure and controlled operations for digital wallets, applicable to both private and public sectors.
+- **Digital Wallets**: Ensuring secure transactions for wallets in public and private sectors.

 We can summarize as following: